Crop-Phenomics-Group/SeedGerm/README.txt

     of how these properties may link to germination success/timing.
 d) 'overall_results.csv' - this file contains some basic summary statistics of all seeds in the individual panels across the experiment.
    Each row denotes a panel and each column a statistic.

+8. Python package versions
+SeedGerm was packaged using the following package versions.
+SeedGerm may be compatible with different versions of each package but if errors are encountered, it is recommended to use the specified versions below:
+Cython                 0.29.13
+Keras                  2.2.5
+matplotlib             3.1.3
+numba                  0.51.2
+numpy                  1.19.2
+opencv-python          4.1.1.26
+pandas                 0.24.2
+scikit-image           0.15.0
+scikit-learn           0.23.2
+scipy                  1.2.3
+seaborn                0.11.0
+setuptools             50.3.1.post20201107
+tensorflow             2.0.0
+tinydb                 3.13.0